Prosper Mérimée: Legacy and place in French literature

 Mérimée's best-known literary work is the novella Carmen, though it is known principally because of the fame of the opera made from the story by Georges Bizet after his death.
 He is also known as one of the pioneers of the short story and novella, and also as an innovator in fantasy fiction.
 His novellas, particularly Colomba, Mateo Falcone, Tamango and La Vénus d'Ille, are widely taught in French schools as examples of vivid style and concision.

 Mérimée was an important figure in the Romantic movement of French literature in the 19th century.
 Like the other Romantics, he used picturesque and exotic settings (particularly Spain and Corsica) to create an atmosphere, and looked more often at the Middle Ages than to classical Greece or Rome for his inspiration.
 He also frequently used themes of fantasy and the supernatural in his stories, or, like Victor Hugo, used the Middle Ages as his setting.
 He used a careful selection of details, often noted during his travels, to create the setting.
-He often wrote about the rapport of force between his characters; man and woman, slave and master, father and son, and his stories often featured extreme passions, violence, cruelty and horror, and usually ended abruptly in a death or tragedy.
+He often wrote about the power relations between his characters; man and woman, slave and master, father and son, and his stories often featured extreme passions, violence, cruelty and horror, and usually ended abruptly in a death or tragedy.
 He told his stories with a certain distance and ironic tone that was particularly his own.

 His development and mastery of the nouvelle, a long short story or short novel, was another notable contribution to French literature.
 When he began his writing career in the 1830s, the most prominent genres were the drama (Victor Hugo and Musset), poetry (Hugo, Lamartine and Vigny), and the autobiography (Chateaubriand).
 Mérimée perfected the short story, with an economy of words and action.
 The contemporary literary critic Sainte-Beuve wrote: "...He goes right to the fact, and goes immediately into action... his story is clear, lean, alert, vivid.
 In the dialogues of his characters there is not a useless word, and in his actions he lays out in this advance exactly how and why it will have to happen".
 In this genre, he was the contemporary of Edgar Allan Poe and the predecessor of Guy de Maupassant.

 Mérimée's other important cultural legacy is the system of classification of historic monuments that he established, and the major sites that he saved, included the walled citadel of Carcasonne, and his part in the foundation of the National Museum of Medieval History in Paris.
 The French national list of heritage monuments is called the Base Mérimée in his honor.
 Another part of his legacy is the discovery and preservation of The Lady and the Unicorn tapestries now on display in the National Museum of Medieval History.

 Mérimée's works have received multiple adaptations in various media.
 In addition to the multiple adaptations of Carmen, several of his other novellas, notably Lokis and La Vénus d'Ille, have been adapted for film and television.